ckotzbauer/helm-charts/charts/cadvisor/README.md

 The command deploys cAdvisor on the Kubernetes cluster using the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

+## Upgrading from v1.x to v2.x

+- `metrics.relabelings` was renamed to `metrics.metricsRelabelings` to match the ServiceMonitor CRD naming

 ## Uninstalling the Chart

 To uninstall/delete the `my-release` deployment: